AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/servicerequest-imag-report-1-intro.md

 </ul>

 #### Boundaries and relationships
-Requesting of imaginag services is not supported by this implementation guide and may in future be handled in a referral or service requesting implementation guide.
+Requesting of imaging services is not supported by this implementation guide and may in future be handled in a referral or service requesting implementation guide.

 This profile is referenced by [My Health Record Diagnostic Imaging Report](StructureDefinition-diagnosticreport-imag-mhr-1.html), and [Atomic Diagnostic Imaging Report](StructureDefinition-diagnosticreport-imag-atomic-1.html).